 Are you a budding beauty addict?

-Then you’ll be familiar, with some of the terminology for ingredients found in your lotions and potions.
+Then you’ll be familiar with terminology for ingredients, found in your beauty products.

 However, some of this terminology may be completely alien to you.